thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Single entity

+{% if docsPrefix == null %}
 This alias allows choosing a single entity.
+It can be a device, asset, entity view, tenant, customer, user, dashboard, edge, current customer, current tenant, current user or current user owner.
+{% endif %}
+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
+This alias allows choosing a single entity.
 It can be a device, asset, entity view, tenant, customer, dashboard, user, data converter, integration, scheduler event, blob entity, role, edge, current customer, current tenant, current user or current user owner.
+{% endif %}

 Adding an alias: in the "Add alias" dialog, enter the alias name, and select the "Single entity" filter type.
 Then choose the entity type and specify the final entity.